miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added Jack gesture, armor info, sounds and fixed stealth kill icon.
 Removed .38 ammo exploit and added check and options for high stats.
 Made Jack acknowledge a special stealth kill and fixed blood reset.
+Fixed location continuity, MAC-10 loudness and a way to get stuck.

 Haven:
 +Made it possible to specify which clothes Heather should wear next.